hanhanwu/Basic_But_Useful/README.md

 * R Basics
  * Data Preprocessing part 1: https://github.com/hanhanwu/Basic_But_Useful/blob/master/R_data_preprocessing_1.R
  * When I was doing data cleaning, generated a SRAT WAR DISTRIBUTION by accident :) What a perfect normal distribution :) https://github.com/hanhanwu/Basic_But_Useful/blob/master/star_war_distribution.PNG
+ * In R, the default setting for boxplot is to extend whiskers 1.5*IQR higher than Q3 and lower then Q1, which helps a lot for finding potential outliers